LiberiFatali/darkskies-challenge/tutorial.md

 ## Training

 We are now ready to fine-tune a pre-trained Inception-v3 model on the darkskies-challenge data set.
-This requires two distinct changes to our training procedure:
+This requires two notable steps:
-- Build the exact same model as previously except we change the number of labels in the final classification layer.
+- Build the exact same model as pretrained Inception-v3 except we change the number of labels in the final classification layer.
 - Restore all weights from the pre-trained Inception-v3 except for the final classification layer; this will get randomly initialized instead.

 We can perform these two operations by specifying two flags: `--pretrained_model_checkpoint_path` and `--fine_tune`.